Scissors: Right-handed and left-handed scissors

-Most scissors are best suited for use with the right hand, but left-handed scissors are designed for use with the left hand.
-Because scissors have overlapping blades, they are not symmetric.
-This asymmetry is true regardless of the orientation and shape of the handles: the blade that is on top always forms the same diagonal regardless of orientation.
-Human hands are also asymmetric, and when closing, the thumb and fingers do not close vertically, but have a lateral component to the motion.
-Specifically, the thumb pushes out from the palm and the fingers pull inwards.
-For right-handed scissors held in the right hand, the thumb blade is closer to the user's body, so that the natural tendency of the right hand is to force the cutting blades together.
-Conversely, if right-handed scissors are held in the left hand, the natural tendency of the left hand would be to force the cutting blades laterally apart.
-Furthermore, with right-handed scissors held by the right hand, the shearing edge is visible, but when they are used with the left hand, the cutting edge of the scissors is behind the top blade, and one cannot see what is being cut.

 There are two varieties of left-handed scissors.
-Many common left-handed scissors (often called “semi” left-handed scissors) simply have reversed finger grips.
-The blades open and close as with right-handed scissors, which forces users to pull the blades apart as they are cutting.
+Many common left-handed scissors (often called "semi"-left-handed scissors) simply have reversed finger grips.
+The blades open and close as with right-handed scissors, so that users tend to pull the blades apart as they are cutting.
 This can be challenging for craftspeople as the blades still obscure the cut.
-“True” left-handed scissors have both reversed finger grips and a reversed blade connection; they are basically mirror images of right-handed scissors.
-If someone is accustomed to using semi-left handed scissors they may find using true left handed scissors difficult at first as they may have learned to rely heavily on the strength of their thumb to pull the blades apart vs. pushing the blades together in order to cut.
+"True" left-handed scissors have both reversed finger grips and reversed blade layout, like mirror images of right-handed scissors.
+A left-handed person accustomed to using semi-left handed scissors may find using true left-handed scissors difficult at first, as they may have learned to rely heavily on the strength of their thumb to pull the blades apart vs. pushing the blades together in order to cut.

 Some scissors are marketed as ambidextrous.
-These have symmetric handles so there is no distinction between the thumb and finger handles, and have very strong pivots so that the blades simply rotate and do not have any lateral give.
+These have symmetric handles so there is no distinction between the thumb and finger handles, and have very strong pivots so that the blades rotate without any lateral give.
 However, most "ambidextrous" scissors are in fact still right-handed in that the upper blade is on the right, and hence is on the outside when held in the right hand.
 Even if they cut successfully, the blade orientation will block the view of the cutting line for a left-handed person.
-True ambidextrous scissors are possible if the blades are double-edged and one handle is swung all the way around (to almost 360 degrees) so that the back of the blades become the new cutting edges. has been awarded for true ambidextrous scissors.
+True ambidextrous scissors are possible if the blades are double-edged and one handle is swung all the way around (to almost 360 degrees) so that what were the backs of the blades become the new cutting edges. was awarded for true ambidextrous scissors.